redpanda-data/connect/website/cookbooks/enrichments.md

 }
 ```

-Since each request only applies to a single document we will make this
-enrichment scale by deploying multiple HTTP services and hitting those instances
-in parallel across our document batches.
+Since each request only applies to a single document we will make this enrichment scale by deploying multiple HTTP services and hitting those instances in parallel across our document batches.

-In order to send a mapped request and map the response back into the original
-document we will use the [`process_map`][procmap-proc] processor, with a child
+In order to send a mapped request and map the response back into the original document we will use the [`branch` processor][processor.branch], with a child [`http`][processor.http] processor.
-[`http`][http-proc] processor.

 ```yaml
 input: